VanTamNguyen/Java-Backend/hibernate.md

 ![arch](images/hibernate_arch.png)

 * Hibernate uses many existing Java API such as **JTA (Java Transaction API)**, **JDBC (Java Database Connectivity)**, **JNDI (Java Naming and Directory Interface)**.
 JDBC helps us to do some common tasks with relational databases such as open/close connection, query...
 JTA and JNDI help Hibernate to be integrated with J2EE application server.
+* **Configuration** Object is the first object the Hibernate application creates.
+It's usually creates once during application startup.
+The configuration object provides two keys components:
+    * Database Connection -- provides properties to connect with database such as url, username/password...
+    * Class Mapping Setup -- provides the link between Java classes and database tables.
+* **SessionFactory Object**
+    * Configuration object is used to create SessionFactory object.
+And the SessionFactory object will be used to configure Hibernate for the application and to create Session objects.
+    * The SessionFactory object is a thread-safe object and is used by all threads in the application.

 #### Configuration